Noah-Huppert/wildfire/README.md

 A decentralized gossip protocol written in golang.

 # communication
 Wildfire makes no assumptions about the communication method.
 Message acknowledgement is not expected out of a communication method.
-Thus UDP was chosen as the default communication method (In local network tests an average of 0.00517% (994829572/1000000000 UDP packets were received successfully) of UDP packets sent were not received).
+Thus UDP was chosen as the default communication method.
+Although UDP does not guarantee delivery, local network tests showed only 0.00517% (994829572/1000000000) of UDP packets sent were not received.

 One may provide a custom `ComProtocol` interface if a different communication method is desired.